Alexwcjung/2026-highschool/lessonplan.md

 - 📚 build daily vocabulary through listening, word cards, and meaning checking;
 - 🎤 gain confidence by saying selected words aloud and retrying them;
 - 🔁 recognize which words or expressions they need to review.

----

-## 🚀 10.
-How the App Supports Adaptive Learning

-The app supports adaptive learning by allowing students to work at their own pace.
-Students can listen again, review key expressions, check word meanings, retry speaking tasks, and use translation support when writing.

-The pop song, reading, vocabulary, writing, and speaking sections provide different types of support for low-proficiency learners.
-The teacher can also use students’ quiz results, writing responses, and speaking attempts to give targeted feedback.

-In this way, the app supports self-paced, individualized, and teacher-guided English learning.

----

-## 🧩 11.
-Overall Lesson Flow Summary

-The lesson begins with a short world map quiz to activate students’ interest.
-Students then move through familiar pop song activities, including lyrics, comprehension questions, grammar discovery, sentence matching, reflection writing, and key expression learning.

-After that, students complete a short reading activity, such as the Ronaldo passage, with comprehension questions, sentence matching, letter writing with translation support, and key expression review.
-Finally, they practice daily vocabulary and speaking through word cards and speech recognition-based speaking activities.

-This sequence connects listening, reading, writing, vocabulary learning, and speaking practice in one 50-minute app-supported lesson.